Comparison of Clipless and Clipped Laparoscopic Cholecystectomy at Nishtar Hospital Multan, Pakistan

 Abstract

-As witnessed from this study, it can be concluded that clipless surgery is a better option as compared to the clipped conventional laparoscopic Cholecystectomy as former is associated with shorter operation time, shorter hospital stay and better usefulness in difficult cases.
+Conclusions: The results in the current study show that clipless surgery is a better option as compared to the clipped conventional laparoscopic cholecystectomy, as it is associated with a shorter operating time and hospital stay along with better usefulness in difficult cases.

 Copyright (c) 2020 Journal of Islamabad Medical & Dental College